 Andrew Newton is a regular speaker at Psychology Conferences in the UK and regularly lectures to Psychology Students on Hypnosis.

 Andrew is principal lecturer in Hypnosis at the Hypnoseakademiet in Norway, Europe’s premier Hypnosis and EFT training school, a position he has held since 2008.

 In 2014, Andrew was invited by the City of Melbourne to take part in a project to make four short films about changing Melbourne’s residents’ perception of the city.
 All the participants in the experiment had been born and brought up in Melbourne.
 Filming took a month and the finished films were titled ‘The Land of In-Between.’
 The project was groundbreaking in the techniques employed and in the results of the experiment.
 Under hypnosis, participants were given a new experience of the Central Business District, specifically, the shops, art galleries, coffee shops, bars, clubs, music venues and restaurants hidden away in between the office buildings and sky-scrapers – hence the title of the films.

-Returning to the UK in 2017, Andrew worked in Clinical Therapy in Harley Street, London, specialising in the treatment of deep trauma and severe emotional problems.
-He is a Member of the Royal Society of Medicine and through his work in the field of criminal psychology has been a member of the International Police Association since 2005.
+Returning to the UK in 2017, Andrew worked in Clinical Hypnotherapy in Harley Street, London, specialising in the treatment of deep trauma and a variety of emotional problems.
+He is a member of the Royal Society of Medicine and through his work in the field of criminal psychology has been a member of the International Police Association since 2005.

 In 1997 Andrew moved to Cape Town, South Africa, where he is now based for much of the year.
 He also spends a few weeks every year in Conwy, North Wales, a beautiful medieval walled seaside town, complete with castle built by Edward I in 1300.